Adyen/adyen-dotnet-api-library/README.md

 ```
 PM> Install-Package Adyen -Version x.x.x
 ```
+## Disclaimer on Enum Values

+Please note that the enum values used in this library may change in future releases.
+These values are not guaranteed to remain static, and they may be modified, added, or removed as the library evolves.
+We advise against hard-coding or relying on specific enum integer values in your implementation, as they may break compatibility with future versions of this library.

+We recommend regularly checking the latest version of the project for any updates to the enums and other critical components.

 ## Using the library

 In order to submit http request to Adyen API you need to initialize the client.
 The following example makes a checkout payment request: